 The other day, I was on a call with a firm that invests in the management companies of large, premier GPs and helps them to address strategic operational priorities.
 They had downloaded our Investor Experience guide because, in their words, “The bulk of what we hear about from our GPs is how much they’re struggling with the ability to properly service their LPs and how they’d like help understanding what technology is out there to improve that.”

 Technology transformation and improved investor reporting are still top-priority items for CFOs and the value of technology and its role in investor relationships is more widely recognized each year.

-What are your top strategic priorities?
+What are your top priorities for an investor relations software?

 Many firms understand that technology investment can improve margins.
 And it seems that firms are adopting technology to manage fund accounting and investor relations.